 - 4 to 6 mg/dL for women

-Before we proceed to know about How to reduce uric acid levels in blood, we must first see the factors that can contribute to a high uric acid levels are:
+Before we proceed to know about How to reduce uric acid levels in the blood, we must first see the factors that can contribute to a high uric acid level are:

 - Diet high in purines

 - Excess alcohol consumption